-Card Cooling Tiers for Hot and Cold Aisle Cooling configurations are defined in Table 64.
-The values in the table are listed with units shown in LFM.
+Card Cooling Tiers for Hot and Cold Aisle Cooling configurations are defined in Table 64Table 63.
+The the table are listed with units shown in LFM.
 Future releases of this specification will provide more detail to the Card Cooling Tier curve definition.